 - Participation in the monthly FTNTT Mentoring Circle meetings

-- Participation in the Orientation, Mid-year Luncheon, Closing Celebration, and program evaluation
+- Participation in the Orientation (October 6th, 3-4 pm), Mid-year Check-In, Closing Celebration, and program evaluation

 - Signed contract stating their commitment to participate and to keeping all information shared in the FTNTT Mentoring Circle confidential